about the author

 Before going to the range, check to be sure you have all needed gear (i.e., gun, permit, ammo, magazines, eye & ear protection, targets, speedloader).
 Inspect guns to be sure they’re lubricated and in good working order.
 Preload magazines to save time at the range.

-Carefully read, understand, remember and obey all range rules!
+Carefully read, understand, remember, and obey all range rules!
 Many ranges post the rules on their websites; review them before your visit.

-A gun range is an inherently dangerous place.
-Observe the range before entering to avoid any potentially unsafe activity or condition.
-Take notice of all exits and possible places of cover.
-Shooters (and others) should maintain a serious demeanor and responsible conduct at all times.
+A gun range is an inherently dangerous venue.
+Shooters (and others) should always maintain a serious demeanor and responsible conduct.
 Your undivided attention should be upon safety and proficient shooting.
 Remain vigilant for hazardous behavior or conditions nearby and throughout the range.
 Immediately report any concerns to range personnel.
+Promptly and fully obey instructions of safety officers or other range personnel.

 Keep guns cased until inside your booth; no uncased guns outside your booth.